erostefano/fatigueAnalysis.js/README.md

 ### Hyperparameter Tuning

-The initial model had suboptimal accuracy.
-To find the optimal configuration, hyperparameter tuning was implemented.
+The initial model had a suboptimal accuracy.
+To find the optimal configuration, hyperparameter tuning was implemented:

 - **Activation Functions:** relu, elu, tanh, sigmoid
 - **Dropout Rates:** 0.2, 0.5, 0.8
 - **Learning Rates:** 0.01, 0.001, 0.0001, 0.00001, 0.000001

-In this combination 60 models have been trained and tested.
+In this setup, 60 models have been trained, tested, and stored.

+**Note:** Git has limitations for storing large files.
+It is recommended to store models in an artifactory.
+For convenience, the best-performing model is stored in this repository.

-## Results
+### Model Results

 // TODO: add table

-- Alternative: Using and existing model and calculating the points difference
-- Alternative: TransferLearning
+### Transfer Learning

+// TODO: try it

 ## Application